 ACV has relatively low acidity compared to other types of vinegar, at around 5% acetic acid.
 Unlike other kinds of vinegar like red wine and balsamic, apple cider vinegar is made from apple cider that has been fermented with a bacteria that produces health-promoting probiotics and enzymes.
 The apples themselves have been shown to have very strong antioxidant activity thanks to their quercetin, catechin, phloridzin, and chlorogenic acid content.
 Apples have also been shown to impact cholesterol levels.2

-So how can ACV help you with your health?
+So how can apple cider vinegar help you with your health?
 In this article, I’ll cover ACV’s main health benefits, easy ways to add it to your diet (and there are lots of great recipes featuring ACV in my cookbook!), how to select the best type, and how to avoid common ACV pitfalls.

 ACV has TONS of benefits as a home remedy, from killing bugs such as fleas to helping soothe a poison ivy rash to preventing infections.
 It’s one of the best natural cleaning products because of its acidity, anti-stain action, and ability to prevent streaks on windows and mirrors.
 It’s also been used as a food preservative.

 Thanks to its healing properties, Hippocrates, the father of medicine, used vinegar to clean wounds over two thousand years ago.
 It’s traditionally been pressed into service for treating nail fungus, lice, warts, ear infections, and gut issues.
 Here’s why it’s so beneficial.

 With so many people suffering from the bloating, brain fog, and discomfort of gut issues such as Candida overgrowth, natural antimicrobials are becoming more popular.
-Vinegar has antimicrobial effects on bacteria and yeasts such as E. coli, S. aureus, and Candida albicans, and restricts their growth – which contributes to overall gut health.3 What’s more, ACV has been shown to break down bacterial biofilms, which are glue-like substances that bacteria use to stick to surfaces in your body.
+Vinegar has antimicrobial effects on bacteria and yeasts such as E. coli, S. aureus, and Candida albicans, and restricts their growth – which contributes to overall gut health.3 What’s more, apple cider vinegar has been shown to break down bacterial biofilms, which are glue-like substances that bacteria use to stick to surfaces in your body.
 In a study on Streptococcus pyogenes and ACV, this vinegar helped eradicate the bacteria’s biofilm.4

 2. ACV Relief for Acid Reflux